All Episodes

 Don't be surprised.

-And that's when they're gonna stop.
+And that's when they're going to stop.

-You're gonna see a marked change.
+You're going to see a marked change.

-I predict you will see a market change in direction and a lot of issues once Mrs. Clinton has secured the nomination and is out trying to secure the votes of real people, not the lunatic fringe kooks that populate this uh this primary process or attend these debates.
+I predict you will see a market change in direction and a lot of issues once Mrs. Clinton has secured the nomination and is out trying to secure the votes of real people, not the lunatic fringe kooks that populate this primary process or attend these debates.

 They're all plants anyway.

-The six kids people that ask questions in the second half of the hour that you didn't see.
+The six kids, people that ask questions in the second half of the hour that you didn't see, they're all Democrat Party operatives.

-She's not even old enough to vote.
+One of them, actual intern for Dingy Harry, she's not even old enough to vote.

 She may be 18 by the time the election comes around.